cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 > ## **Challenge**: Can you figure out what is happening above?
 >
-> Take some time to understand the logic of the above statements and explore the *awkward* methods used to achive the building of the ovbservable.
+> Take some time to understand the logic of the above statements and explore the *awkward* methods used to get the ovbservable.
 >
 {: .challenge}